chetnashah/js-work/react-native-work/androidCoreClasses/AndroidCoreClasses.md

 Even in order to use with existing apps, use below: (`ReactRootView` + `InstanceManager` + `rootView.startApplication` + `setContentView(rootView)`)

+In newest versions, the ReactInstanceManager creation has moved inside `ReactNativeHost` class.

 ```java
 // This needs to be done when not using ReactActivity
 public class MyReactActivity extends Activity implements DefaultHardwareBackBtnHandler {